The CTO’s Dilemma: Striking the Balance Between Performance and Ease-of-Use in Financial Modelling

 Conclusions

-Object-oriented languages, such as C++ and Python, with their extensive feature sets, not only serve as familiar coding pillars but embody a significant legacy of development.
+Object-oriented languages, such as C++, C# and Python, with their extensive feature sets, not only serve as familiar coding pillars but embody a significant legacy of development.
 Unveiling the challenges embedded in the repetitive nature of computations exposes not only performance bottlenecks but also opens a gateway to unprecedented speeds.
 Amidst layers of virtual functions, abstractions, and memory allocations, MatLogica's Code Generation methodology emerges as the optimal transformative solution, preserving your coding preferences while annihilating the speed barriers imposed by object-oriented constructs.

 -